How to Safely Load and Transport Heavy Equipment

 PPE documentation is also a risk-mitigation strategy.
 You’ll round out a stronger risk assessment and permit application when you note all the safety protocols you and your crew adhere to on top of routine tie-down requirements for heavy equipment.

-3. Inspect the Hauling Capacities of Your Truck or Trailor
+3. Inspect the Hauling Capacities of Your Truck or Trailer

 Next in line when preparing for heavy equipment transport is to check the things that’ll be doing the actual transporting.
 A complete inspection of your trailer or truck includes the following:

-• Tie-Down Points: Check your load’s required point number, their securement condition, and spacing.
-Most states’ standards mandate a minimum of four tie-down points for loads exceeding 10,000 lbs., each with its own binder or boomer and individual chains connected to trailer hitch points.
-These boomers are responsible for supplying the tension to tighten the actual chain connection and as such should be inspected themselves.
+- Tie-Down Points: Check your load’s required point number, securement condition, and spacing.
+Most states’ standards mandate a minimum of four tie-down points for loads exceeding 10,000 lbs, each with its own binder or boomer and individual chains connected to trailer hitch points.
+These boomers are responsible for supplying the tension to tighten the actual chain connection and, as such, should be inspected themselves.

-• Weight: Confirm your tie-down working load limits add up to equal at least half the weight of your load.
+- Weight: Confirm your tie-down working load limits add up to at least half of the total weight of your load.

 While most states mandate four tie-down points, and most operations concede to that number, some heavy equipment requires even more.
 Any machine with attachments or appendages must have those attachments dislodged and separately secured, meaning now a minimum of five tie-down points.
 A typical example of this is when securely transporting excavators.